DevOps in banking

 What metrics should be used to measure the success of DevOps in banking?

-DevOps in banking can be measured by deployment frequency, lead time for changes, and mean time to recovery (MTTR).
+DevOps in financial services can be measured by deployment frequency, lead time for changes, and mean time to recovery (MTTR).
 These metrics demonstrate the speed and quality of delivering new features or fixes while keeping the system stable and secure, which is crucial in banking.

 How does DevOps contribute to the innovation and development of new banking products?